arcweave/arcweave-godot-plugin/README.md

 The main Class that the user should use is the [**Story**](#story) class of the plugin.
 This has most of the functionalities needed to traverse through a Project.
 Story is stored as a property inside our ArcweaveNode so our examples are based on that.

 To start a Project's Story you have to initialize a Story instance with it's project settings, as well as an instance of APIRequest to be able to update your project on runtime.
-ArcweaveNode handles that in it's `_ready` function, so if you are using this Node Type, you don't have to do it.
+ArcweaveNode handles that in its `_ready` function, so if you are using this Node Type, you don't have to do it.

 ```gdscript
 # Your ArcweaveAsset resource file